vladikoff/chromeos-apk/README.md

 ## Quick Demo for Chrome OS
 - Download an official app, [such as Evernote](https://chrome.google.com/webstore/detail/evernote/dhfolfjkgpeaojbiicgheljefkfbbfkc), from the Chrome Web Store
 - Then download this open source game: [2048.APK Game](https://github.com/vladikoff/chromeos-apk/releases/download/v1.1.0/com.uberspot.a2048.android-OFFICIAL.zip) by [Uberspot](https://github.com/uberspot/2048-android) and load it as an unpacked extension.
+Press "Launch", ignore warnings.

 ## Setup for Chrome OS
 > Tested on OS X and Ubuntu.
 On Windows [convert APKs manually](manually-convert.md).